You are here: Home > Section on Physical Biochemistry

 - Edward L. Mertz, PhD, Staff Scientist

-- Lynn Felts, BS, Predoctoral Fellow (Graduate Student)
+- Lynn S. Mirigian (Felts), BS, Predoctoral Fellow (Graduate Student)

 The extracellular matrix (ECM) is involved in a wide variety of disorders, ranging from rare genetic abnormalities of skeletal development (skeletal dysplasias) to such common ailments as osteoporosis, fibrosis, and cancer.
 Our interest in ECM biology began with studies on basic principles relating the helical structure of collagen and DNA to their interactions and biological function.
-We continue to study DNA–DNA interactions, particularly sequence recognition in homologous recombination.
-However, the focus of our research gradually shifted to collagens, which are the most abundant ECM molecules, and then to molecular mechanisms underlying disorders involving collagens and other ECM proteins and proteoglycans.
-We investigate how abnormalities in these molecules contribute to cancer, fibrosis, osteogenesis imperfecta, Ehlers-Danlos syndrome, chondrodysplasias, osteoporosis, and other diseases.
+Over the years, the focus of our research shifted to collagens, which are the most abundant ECM molecules, and then to ECM disorders and the development of novel treatments for these disorders.
+We are gradually phasing out the studies on DNA interactions and concentrating on ECM pathology in cancer, fibrosis, osteogenesis imperfecta, Ehlers-Danlos syndrome, chondrodysplasias, osteoporosis, and other diseases.
 Together with other NICHD and extramural clinical scientists, we strive to improve our knowledge of the molecular mechanisms underlying these diseases.
 We hope to use the knowledge gained through these studies for diagnostics, characterization, and treatment, bringing our expertise in physical biochemistry and theory to clinical research and practice.

 Procollagen folding and its role in bone disorders

-The most common mutations affecting procollagen folding are Gly substitutions in the obligatory (Gly-X-Y)n sequence of the triple helix.
-Such substitutions in type I collagen are, for example, responsible for approximately 80 % of severe osteogenesis imperfecta (OI) cases.
+The most common mutations affecting procollagen folding are Gly substitutions in the obligatory (Gly-X-Y) n sequence of the triple helix.
+For example, such substitutions in type I collagen are responsible for approximately 80% of severe OI cases.
 The substitutions' effects on procollagen folding are determined by the location and identity of the substituting residue.
 Our studies of collagens from OI patients with over 50 different Gly substitutions revealed several structural regions within the triple helix where mutations might be responsible for distinct OI phenotypes.
-In particular, the first 85–90 amino acids at the N-terminal end of the triple helix form an "N-anchor" domain with higher-than-average triple helix stability.
+In particular, the first 85–90 amino acids at the N-terminal end of the triple helix form an “N-anchor” domain with higher-than-average triple helix stability.
 Gly substitutions within this region disrupt the whole N-anchor, preventing normal cleavage of the adjacent N-propeptide.
 Incorporation of collagen with uncleaved N-propeptides into fibrils leads to hyperextensibility and joint laxity more characteristic of the Ehlers-Danlos syndrome (EDS).
-Gly substitutions within an alpha1(I) chain region surrounding the collagenase cleavage site might be lethal because the sequence of this region prevents efficient renucleation of the normal C-to-N-terminus helix folding once the mutation is encountered.
+Gly substitutions within an α1(I) chain region surrounding the collagenase cleavage site might be lethal because the sequence of this region prevents efficient renucleation of the normal C-to-N-terminus helix folding, once the mutation is encountered.

-Translational studies of patients with novel or unusual OI mutations
+Translational studies of patients with novel or unusual OI and EDS mutations

-Label-free micro-spectroscopic infrared and Raman imaging of tissues and cell cultures provides important information about chemical composition, organization, and biological reactions inaccessible by more traditional histology.
-However, application of the technologies had been restricted by the limited accuracy of spectra from hydrated specimens under physiological conditions.
-We resolved this problem by thermo-mechanical stabilization of specimen chambers, reducing path-of-light instabilities and improving spectral reproducibility by over two orders of magnitude.
-This high-definition (HD) technology was crucial for our studies on bone structure and mineralization in mouse models of bone disorders described above.
-It was essential for analysis of abnormal collagen matrix deposition by FKBP65–deficient cells (3).
-It also enabled us to assist NIBIB scientists in characterizing a functionalized carbon nanotube approach to delivery of anticancer agents into cells that overexpress hylauronate receptors (4).
+Label-free micro-spectroscopic infrared and Raman imaging of tissues and cell cultures provides important information about the chemical composition, organization, and biological reactions inaccessible by traditional histology.
+However, applications of these techniques were severely restricted by light-path instabilities in thin hydrated specimens under physiological conditions.
+We resolved this problem by designing specimen chambers with precise thermo-mechanical stabilization for high-definition (HD) infrared imaging and Raman micro-spectroscopy, achieving the spectral reproducibility up to two orders of magnitude better than in leading commercial instruments.
+The HD technology was essential for analysis of abnormal collagen matrix deposition by CRTAP– and FKBP65–deficient cells (1–3).
+It enabled us to assist NIBIB scientists in characterizing a functionalized carbon nanotube approach to delivery of anticancer agents into cells that overexpress hylauronate receptors.
+It is also crucial for our current studies of bone structure and mineralization in the mouse models of OI and PKA deficiencies described above.

 - Valli M, Barnes AM, Gallanti A, Cabral WA, Viglio S, Weis MA, Makareeva E, Eyre D, Leikin S, Antoniazzi F, Marini JC, Mottes M. Deficiency of CRTAP in non-lethal recessive osteogenesis imperfecta reduces collagen deposition into matrix.
 Clin Genet 2012;82:453-459.